corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/network/network-map.md

 online at once - an offline node that isn’t being interacted with doesn’t impact the network in any way.
 So a test cluster generated like this can be sized for the maximum size you may need, and then scaled up and down as necessary.

-More information can be found in network-bootstrapper.
+More information can be found in [Network Bootstrapper](../../../../../../en/platform/corda/4.5/enterprise/network-bootstrapper.md).